tw-no-1/tic_tac_toe/README.md

 # tic_tac_toe
-This tic tac toe game is written in c++.
+This tic-tac-toe game is written in c++.

-To run the code, you have to setup sfml.
+To run the code, you have to set up sfml.